dambabic/AI-snake/README.md

 Step 3: Install required packages
 ---------------------------------
-All required packages are listed in the file Requirements.txt To install all the required packages type:
+All required packages are listed in the file Requirements.txt.
+To install all the required packages type:

           pip install -r Requirements.txt